Securus Technologies Receives Approval from United States Patent Office for Industry Leading 162 Patents with 86 More Pending

 “The three (3) independent patent portfolio analyses clearly show that by virtually any qualitative or quantitative measurement, Securus’ patent portfolio is much stronger, broader and valuable than the other company’s portfolio,” Smith said.
 “We did this work, spent this time and paid a significant amount of money to make clear to everyone that we have the largest and best patent portfolio that exists in the industry today – period.

-“We build patents around products that our customers want – and that is good for inmates, friends and family, officers, investigators, victims of crimes and society – I am proud of what we have contributed to our industry.
-We improve inmate communications, reduce recidivism, help solve and prevent crimes – and ultimately save lives,” concluded Smith.
+“We build patents around products that our customers want – and that is good for Incarcerated Individuals, friends and family, officers, investigators, victims of crimes and society – I am proud of what we have contributed to our industry.
+We improve Incarcerated Individual communications, reduce recidivism, help solve and prevent crimes – and ultimately save lives,” concluded Smith.

 ABOUT SECURUS TECHNOLOGIES